pytorch/glow/docs/TensorLayout.md

 - The backend would return this information and Glow core could insert all the required layout transformations

-- The transformations can also be optimized "fore free": Glow currently optimizes `TransposeNode`:
+- The transformations can also be optimized "for free": Glow currently optimizes `TransposeNode`:
  - Multiple transposes can be combined into one
  - Opposite transposes can eliminate each other